RumbleDB/hep-iris-benchmark-scripts/postgresql/README.md

 1. Study or plot the above-mentioned  `summary.jsonl` file to see the query execution times
     * For the query execution time, one can scan the `total_exec_time` entries
     * For the number of read bytes, one can scan the `bytes_read` entry
+1. Terminate the cluster by running the `terminate.sh` script